 In a nutshell

 Exercise can help relieve bloating and tone up your stomach area as well.
 This can be anything from walking around to running, cycling, or HIIT workouts.
 Regular exercise can also change your gut microbiome for the better!

 19. Keep a journal

-Since all of these different factors could contribute, start paying attention towards what's helpful or not.
+Since all of these different factors could contribute, start paying attention to what’s helpful or not.
 When did you feel good or bad after a meal?
 You can determine which foods trigger your symptoms by keeping a food diary which uncovers the offenders.
 This is done by recording what you eat, how much and when, as well as writing down the symptoms you might experience.

 We’ve added a printable template with all the necessary and useful columns that you can use as your diary in our anti-bloat bundle, so feel free to download it and start keeping track of your meals!
 I can speak from experience that you will start recognizing which ingredients or combinations cause you some trouble and you’ll be feeling better soon after avoiding these triggers.
-You can be your own best doctor and healer, it's your body!

 You might also want to pay attention to the times you eat and your level of fullness.
 Stacking one food on top of another could be causing you some trouble as well, so make sure most of your previous meal has been digested before eating again.